|

 an amalgam of technologies already offered commercially by Applied

 Biosystems, Arcturus and Invitrogen.
-It is the primary focus of
+It is the primary

 this communication to expose the details and execution of an important